-But this means that if we can stop tropical deforestation, we can prevent a lot of that from being emitted.
-That’s especially important right now, because we’re not doing nearly enough to stop climate change.
-Despite the Paris Agreement, we have made very little progress in cutting emissions.
+But this means that if we can stop tropical deforestation, we can stop a lot of these emissions.
+It’s especially important right now, because we’re not doing nearly enough to stop climate change – despite the Paris Agreement, we have made very little progress in cutting emissions.
 Instead, we’re likely to miss our targets.

 As regular people, we often feel powerless waiting for policymakers and corporations to wake up.
 Even when they do, they move far too slowly: national and international programs to address deforestation have been in development for years.
 Meanwhile, we keep losing forests.